 "DON'T LET GO!" she demanded, almost in tears.

-Orihime nodded fiercely, face set in fixed resolve, and they were pulled into the dimensional distortion.
+Orihime nodded fiercely, face set in fixed resolve as they were pulled into the dimensional distortion.
 It closed behind them with the sound of cloth tearing.

 There was a rushing noise like water falling into a cataract.
 Even as they sped along there was no wind, only a terrible feeling of cold.
 Almost as if the surging mottled gray darkness which flowed past them was a river through which they were flowing.
 It seemed to go on forever to either side.
 Without warning a crazy laugh sounded, louder than anything they had heard yet and continuing without stop.